hatakkey/MAG-cups/docs/installation_verification.md

 ```

-You can toggle master/backup state using a script executed on the master CP node (e.g. exec icr1-switch when CP1 is master or exec icr2-switch when CP2 is master)
+You can toggle master/backup state using a script executed on the master CP node (e.g. exec icr1-switch when CP1 is master or exec icr2-switch when CP2 is master).

 ```bash
 *A:CP1# exec icr1-switch